jerome-trc/biomorph/README.md

 # Biomorph

-## About

-Doom mod inspired by [Path of Exile](https://www.pathofexile.com/), [LegenDoom](https://forum.zdoom.org/viewtopic.php?t=51035), [DoomRL Arsenal](https://forum.zdoom.org/viewtopic.php?f=43&t=37044), and [Custom Gun](https://forum.zdoom.org/viewtopic.php?f=43&t=54303) about becoming increasingly powerful over successive levels.
-Balance not guaranteed.
+Gameplay mod for GZDoom intended to introduce variety into player arsenals through randomness mixed with choices.

 Biomorph is early in development; expect its features and graphical/audio presentation to change rapidly.

 A complete list of attributions and third-party licensing information can be found [here](/ATTRIB.md).

-Licensing information for this mod is [here](/LICENSE).
+Biomorph is provided under the MIT License; further information is [here](/LICENSE).

-This mod depends upon a minimum ZScript version of 2.4, but assume it is tested on the 64-bit Ubuntu build of the latest version of GZDoom with default compatibility flags.
+## Contents

+- The main mod, under `/biomorph`.
+- Blender files used to generate sprites.
+- A compatibility patch to prevent crashes on WADs which would otherwise override the player class, such as Valiant.